 Gavin Millar: I do not agree with the use of a Bill like this to deal with a long shopping list of criminal offences.
 I think it is a potential disaster, because, if you look at them, the offences are incredibly complicated.
 The police and the CPS would struggle with deciding whether those offences had been committed.
-Here we are giving a “reasonable grounds” to suspect power to a social media provider to say whether a piece of content involves one of those offences being committed.
+Here we are giving a reasonable grounds to suspect power to a social media provider to say whether a piece of content involves one of those offences being committed.
 They are not going to be able to do that.
 It just will not be possible.
 You are left in the situation where they decide: do we interpret and apply it restrictively, expansively, narrowly?
 It gives them far too much discretion and power.
 I do not think illegal content should be for this Bill.
 It should be a matter for the police and the courts.

 On legal but harmful, yes, of course, as a matter of social policy, you as politicians and parliamentarians can say, “There is a societal problem here: we need to address it in a Bill in this way”.
 You identify it and prescribe a solution to it.
 That has been going on for decades and centuries.
 I do not think it is impossible.
 I think it is more desirable from the point of view of people understanding what the law is doing, and I think it would be a better way of doing it.